 In time, I found myself living on the south side of the Forth, in Edinburgh, firstly as a student then as a young professional.
 In the same way that my mum and dad had made a regular pilgrimage to Edinburgh to see their parents, I returned to Perth as often as I could, always travelling via the Forth Road Bridge.

 I kept my day job as a project manager following my move to the Black Isle in 2013.
-Part of the deal was to frequently visit the Edinburgh office, where I’d worked for four and a half years, to retain my connection to the rest of the team.
+Part of the deal was to frequently visit the Edinburgh office, where I’d worked for four and a half years.
 These trips were often enjoyable and nostalgic.
-I liked being reunited with my colleagues, eating out at my favourite restaurant courtesy of my employer and travelling by train, latterly in first class.
+I liked being reunited with my colleagues, eating out, and travelling by train (latterly in first class!).

-Over the years, I crossed the magnificent Forth Bridge dozens of times and the seaside railway journey between Kirkcaldy and Inverkeithing inspired me to walk the Fife Coastal Path in 2014.
-On the railway, I traveled in the footsteps of my grandfather who spent his career as an engine driver driving trains from his base in Edinburgh south to Newcastle and north, up the east coast of Scotland, to Dundee and beyond, via this spectacular monument to Victorian engineering.
+Over the years, I crossed the magnificent Forth Bridge dozens of times.
+The seaside railway journey between Kirkcaldy and Inverkeithing even inspired me to walk the Fife Coastal Path in 2014.
+On the railway, I traveled in the footsteps of my grandfather.
+He spent his career as an engine driver driving trains from his base in Edinburgh south to Newcastle, and north, up the east coast of Scotland.
+Travelling to Dundee and beyond, he’d always cross this spectacular monument to Victorian engineering.
 During his long career, my grandad was once given the opportunity to take the lift to the top of the rail bridge; an unforgettable experience for him.

 Given my special relationship with these bridges, it is little wonder that they each occupied a spot on my Bucket List.

-I couldn’t believe it when BBC Countryfile contacted me five weeks after my redundancy, wanting to feature me and my photographs on their prime time television show with an estimated audience of seven million.
-The Countryfile Director had read my Fife Coastal Path blog and, together, we hatched a plan to shoot from the top of the rail bridge.
+I couldn’t believe it when BBC Countryfile contacted me five weeks after my redundancy.
+They wanted to feature me on their prime time television show with an estimated audience of seven million.
+The Countryfile Director had read my Fife Coastal Path blog.
+Together, we hatched a plan to shoot from the top of the rail bridge.
 The weather gods were against me but it was a truly incredible experience, and more than a little surreal to be ticking off this Bucket List item with a film crew in tow!

 Reaching the top of the rail bridge brought back memories from three years previously.
 In 2014, as part of the Forth Road Bridge 50th anniversary celebrations, I negotiated a claustrophobic rickety old lift and a 14-foot high vertical ladder to reach the top of the north tower, typically on the most dismal day of a beautiful summer.
 The weather was dire but the rain and mist didn’t dampen my spirits!

 Since leaving Edinburgh, a third bridge, the Queensferry Crossing, has been built adjacent to the existing bridges.
 The Forth Road Bridge was never designed to carry the volume of traffic that uses the M90 motorway nowadays.
-Over the last decade, it has shown signs of wear and tear, from corrosion in the massive suspension cables to a sizable crack below the road deck, which closed the bridge to all traffic for over a fortnight in December 2015.
+Over the last decade, it has shown signs of wear and tear.
+There’s been corrosion in the massive suspension cables, as well as a sizable crack below the road deck, which closed the bridge to all traffic for over a fortnight in December 2015.

 I’m a creature of habit and I have no doubt that this character trait hasn’t helped with the challenges I’ve faced this year.
-However, the dust is gradually settling and, in time, I may come to accept all the changes that have taken place as the new ‘norm’.
-Facing the mortality of my loved ones has been deeply upsetting, and saying goodbye to a disposable income, comfortable lifestyle and predictable routine has been a wrench.
+However, the dust is gradually settling.
+In time, I may come to accept all the changes that have taken place as the ‘new norm’.
+Saying goodbye to a disposable income, comfortable lifestyle and predictable routine has been a wrench.
+Facing the mortality of my loved ones has been deeply upsetting.
 As I watch my dad adjust to the legacy left by his tumour and strive to re-gain his stamina and independence, I see that I too have the capacity to adapt to whatever life throws at me.